parcel-bundler/website/src/features/module-resolution.md

 ### Package entry fields

-When scope hoisting is enabled, a bare specified (e.g. `lodash`) is resolved in this order (the first field that specified and points to ane existing file):
+When scope hoisting is enabled, a bare specified (e.g. `lodash`) is resolved in this order (the first field that specified and points to any existing file):

 - `package.json#source`
 - `package.json#browser`